codepath/android_guides/Using-the-RecyclerView.md

 #### Attaching Click Listeners with Decorators

-Then easiest solution for setting up item click handlers within a `RecyclerView` is to use a decorator class as [outlined in this article](http://www.littlerobots.nl/blog/Handle-Android-RecyclerView-Clicks/).
+Then easiest solution for setting up item click handlers within a `RecyclerView` is to use a decorator class to manage the item click listener.
 With [this clever `ItemClickSupport` decorator](https://gist.github.com/nesquena/231e356f372f214c4fe6), attaching a click handler can be done with:

 ```java
 ItemClickSupport.addTo(mRecyclerView).setOnItemClickListener(